sunder67/picons-source/build-output/README.md

 This folder will contain the output from the build.
-A folder and one or more files like:
+A folder or two and one or more files like:

 ```
-binaries/
+binaries-snp/
+binaries-srp/
 servicelist-enigma2-snp
 servicelist-enigma2-srp
 servicelist-tvheadend-snp